 Demand for our iron ore and coal products is determined by the operating rates for the blast furnaces of steel companies.
 However, not all finished steel is produced by blast furnaces; finished steel also may be produced by other methods that do not require iron ore products.
 For example, steel "mini-mills," which are steel recyclers, generally produce steel primarily by using scrap steel and other iron products, not iron ore pellets, in their electric furnaces.
-Production of steel by steel mini-mills was approximately 60 percent of North American total finished steel production in 2008.
-North American steel produces also can produce steel using imported iron ore or semi-finished steel products, which eliminates the need for domestic iron ore.
+Production of steel by steel mini-mills was approximately 60 percent of North American total finished steel products, which eliminates the need for domestic iron ore.
 Environmental restrictions on the use of blast furnaces also may reduce our customers' use of their blast furnaces.
-Maintenance of blast furnaces can require substantial capital expenditures.
-Our customers may choose not to maintain their blast furnaces, and some of our customers may not have the resources necessary to adequately maintain their blast furnaces.
+Maintenance of blast furnaces, and some of our customers may not have the resources necessary to adequately maintain their blast furnaces.
 If our customers use methods to produce steel that do not use iron ore and coal products, demand for our iron ore and coal products will decrease, which could adversely affect our sales, margins and profitability.